-Appendix 2: Benchmark simulations
+Appendix B: Benchmark simulations

-In this appendix, we present a series of "benchmark" network simulations using both integrate-and-fire (IF) or Hodgkin-Huxley (HH) type neurons.
-They were chosen such that at least one of the benchmark can be implemented in the different simulators (the code corresponding to these implementations will be provided in the ModelDB database at http://senselab.med.yale.edu/senselab/ModelDB).
+In this appendix, we present a series of "benchmark" network simulations using both IF or HH type neurons.
+They were chosen such that at least one of the benchmark can be implemented in the different simulators (the code corresponding to these implementations will be provided in the ModelDB database).40

-The models chosen were networks of excitatory and inhibitory neurons inspired from a recent study (Vogels and Abbott, 2005).
-This paper considered two types of networks of leaky IF neurons, one with current-based synaptic interactions (CUBA model), and another one with conductance-based synaptic interactions (CUBA model), we also introduce here a HH-based version of the COBA model, as well as a fourth model consisting of IF neurons interacting through voltage deflections ("voltage-jump" synapses).
+The models chosen were networks of excitatory and inhibitory neurons inspired from a recent study (Vogels and Abbott 2005).
+This paper considered two types of networks of LIF neurons, one with CUBA synaptic interactions (CUBA model), and another one with COBA synaptic interactions (CUBA model; see below).
+We also introduce here a HH-based version of the COBA model, as well as a fourth model consisting of IF neurons interacting through voltage deflections ("voltage-jump" synapses).

-Network structure
+B.1 Network structure